Sollimann/bonsai/examples/README.md

 ## WebSocket visualizer (live tree inspector)

 A live web-based visualizer for a running behavior tree.
-The example builds a 27-node tree, enabling the visualizer via a single API call `BT::with_telemetry(8910)`, and re-ticks every ~400 ms so leaf statuses (green / yellow / red) and the running-path highlight animate continuously.
+The example builds a 30-node tree (including one `ReactiveSequence` and one `ReactiveSelect`, both rendered with a dashed circle outline), enabling the visualizer via a single API call `BT::with_telemetry(8910)`, and re-ticks every ~400 ms so leaf statuses (green / yellow / red) and the running-path highlight animate continuously.

 To see it in example, run the following command:

 `cargo run --bin visualizer_smoke`

 Then open <http://127.0.0.1:8910/> in a browser.
-The tree renders within ~1 s and the status bar reads `connected` / `27 nodes`. `Ctrl-C` and restart — the page reconnects within ≤ 1 s.
+The tree renders within ~1 s and the status bar reads `connected` / `30 nodes`. `Ctrl-C` and restart — the page reconnects within ≤ 1 s.
 See the module-level doc comment at [src/visualizer_smoke/main.rs](src/visualizer_smoke/main.rs) for the full DFS tree layout and the per-leaf status-cycle rationale.

 <p align="center">
   <img src="https://github.com/Sollimann/bonsai/blob/main/docs/resources/gifs/live_visualizer_example.gif" width="1000" ">